LemonFace0309/HackMIT/pitch.md

 **Our Origin and Vision**

-Coming from Canada with our 5 great lakes, we are intensely passionate about our clean water.
+Coming from Canada with our 5 great lakes, we often take our clean water for granted.
 During the Boston Duck Tour, we were inspired by the previously famously populated Charles river to tackle the problem of ensuring clean water for all as we couldn't imagine how devastating it would feel to be powerless in the face of water degradation.

 One of our team members resides near a small lake which, all too often, faces drought.
 It's a disheartening sight, especially as local management and residents alike seem at a loss for solutions.
 This once-thriving body of water becomes an overlooked issue, even though its importance is universally acknowledged.
 There's a glaring absence of a streamlined channel to communicate with governmental bodies or authorities who could potentially address this, coupled with a lack of easily accessible resources for the community to address and remedy the situation.